Sajjad-Gholinia/Statistical-methods/README.md

 ---

-## 5) Cattle Weight Prediction
+## 4) Cattle Weight Prediction

-The dependent variable is the one we aim to predict or model, and the independent variable is the one that affects the dependent variable or is used to predict it.
+The dependent variable is the one we aim to predict or model, and the independent variable is the one that affects the dependent variable or is used to predict it.\n
-In this example, hand girth (independent variable) can be used to predict the weight of the cattle (dependent variable).
+In this example, hand girth (independent variable) can be used to predict the weight of the cattle (dependent variable).\n
-X: Cattle hand girth
+X: Cattle hand girth\n
 Y: Cattle weight

 ```R